-A — The committee is a small group of founder members who have set up and will run the club until the first AGM in 2017.
-The roles are Chairman (figurehead, runs the committee and webmaster), Secretary (committee, welfare, membership and rides) and Treasurer (looks after the money).
-We have found that smaller organising groups are more focused and get things done quicker - we may change the committee structure in the future depending on what needs arise though.
+A — The committee roles are Chairman (figurehead, runs the committee and webmaster), Secretary (committee, welfare, membership and rides), Treasurer (looks after the money) and Ordinary Member (provides input into the running of the club).
+We have found that smaller organising groups are more focused and get things done quicker.

 Q — What other organisations is the club linked to?

 A — The club has affiliate membership with British Cycling (you can see our affiliate page at British Cycling), which means that it is insured to operate, and has various other benefits that allow it to run efficiently.

 Q — Who directs what the club can do?

 A — The club is able to set its' own rules and regulations, and is totally independent in that respect – we fully control our own destiny.

 Q — Who leads rides?